Table of Contents Show

 Step 1: Define the Drawing Area and Scope

-If the building already exists, choose how much of it to depict (a room, a floor, or the whole building).
-If the structure is to be built, come up with ideas depending on the size and shape of the site.
+If the building already exists, choose how much of it to depict: a single room, one floor, or the whole building.
+If the structure is yet to be built, develop ideas based on the size and shape of the site.
 At this stage, reviewing bubble diagrams can help you organize spatial relationships before committing to a detailed plan.

 Step 2: Measure and Document Existing Conditions

-Measure the walls, doors, and relevant furnishings if the building is already there to ensure the floor layout is accurate.
+If the building exists, measure walls, doors, and relevant furnishings to ensure the floor layout is accurate.
 Use professional measuring tools such as laser distance meters, measuring tapes, and architectural scales.
 Accurate measurements are the foundation of every reliable architectural drawing floor plan.

 Step 3: Verify Dimensions and Research Costs